nodejs/Release/GOVERNANCE.md

 Collaborators who are added by the WG on an ongoing basis.

-Individuals making significant and valuable contributions are made Collaborators and given commit-access to the project.
+Individuals making significant and valuable contributions are made Collaborators and given commit-access to the Release repository.
 These individuals are identified by the WG and their addition as Collaborators is discussed during the WG meeting.

 **Note**: If you make a significant contribution and are not considered for commit access, log an issue or contact a WG member directly and it will